Thomas Joseph Riley: Auxiliary Bishop of Boston

 On November 4, 1959, Riley was appointed auxiliary bishop of Boston and titular bishop of Regiae by Pope Pius XII.
-He received his episcopal consecration on the following December 21 from Cardinal Richard Cushing, with Bishops Eric Francis MacKenzie and Jeremiah Francis Minihan serving as co-consecrators.
-In addition to his episcopal duties, he continued to serve as pastor of St. Peter's Church.
-After reaching the mandatory retirement age of 75, he retired as auxiliary bishop of Boston on June 28, 1976.
+He received his episcopal consecration on December 21, 1959, from Cardinal Richard Cushing at the Cathedral of the Holy Cross in Boston, with Bishops Eric Francis MacKenzie and Jeremiah Francis Minihan serving as co-consecrators.
+In addition to his episcopal duties, he continued to serve as pastor of St. Peter's Parish.